metomi/rose/sphinx/api/configuration/application.rst

          Specify an alternate command refered to by the name ``ALTERNATE`` which can be selected at runtime.

-         ..
-TODO - Reference command keys.
+         See the :ref:`rose-tutorial-command-keys` tutorial.

    .. rose:conf:: env

       Specify environment variables to be provided to the :rose:conf:`[command]` at runtime.

       The usual ``$NAME`` or ``${NAME}`` syntax can be used in values to reference environment variables that are already defined when the